 From there, the price of bed bug removal & remediation can range from an additional $75 to upwards of $600.
 It’s worth noting that many bed bug cases tend to require more than just one treatment method.
 If you have a severe issue with bed bugs, you might need to pay as much as $2000 or more.

-In New York City, renters have better rights than most other parts of the country.
+In New York City, renters have better rights than in other parts of the country.
 However, that doesn’t mean that you can sue your landlord willy-nilly.
 The best way to determine if you have a right to sue your landlord is to call a real estate lawyer.
 There’s a decent chance that you may have a right to sue your landlord for bed bug-related damages if they didn’t help in time and any of the following is true:

 Contact your landlord or manager immediately if you suspect a bed bug infestation in your unit or building.
 Your landlord should hire a qualified exterminator to inspect for and measure the concentration of bed bugs in your rental.
 Before any exterminator enters your unit, your landlord should give you proper notice of entry.